pattern-lab/website/docs/data-json-mustache.md

 heading: Introduction to JSON & Mustache Variables
 ---

+> This documentation is provided as a simple introduction to using one of the supported data types and one of the supported PatternEngines.
 The best reference for this topic is the [Mustache documentation](http://mustache.github.io/mustache.5.html) but this should provide a good beginner's primer.

 ## Simple Variables